MLA Referencing (8th ed.)

 Books with one author

-Books with 2 to 3 authors
+Books with two authors

 Reverse the name of the first author only.

-Books with more than 3 authors
+Books with three or more authors

 give all names in full, in the order in which they appear on the title page.